 Our results show that in a real-world installation our ranking-based approach may significantly reduce operator load while making sure that important alarms are retained.
-The approach is currently being trialled by a number of Sabisu's customers, who have provided a positive initial response.
+The approach is currently being trialled by a number of Sabisu's customers, along with the new alarm clustering approach presented in [18].
+These tests have elicited a positive initial response.
 In the future, with the permission of these customers, a comprehensive analysis of the method could be performed to quantify the reduction in operator load throughout a variety of operational environments.